B4dT0bi/WhisperLive/README.md

 # ABOUT THIS FORK
-This fork loads `large-v3-turbo` as soon as the server starts, instead of waiting for the first connection.
-It also adds additional logging to the server, and fixes some typing issues.
+- Loads `large-v3-turbo` as soon as the server starts, instead of waiting for the first connection.
+- Adds additional server-side logging.
+- Fixes typing issues.
+- Doesn't send segments multiple times.

 # WhisperLive